Pennsylvania Department of Health

 Initial comments:Name: - Component: -- - Tag: 0000

-Based on an Emergency Preparedness Survey completed on May 27, 2025, it was determined that Onyx Wellness Center had deficiencies that have the potential for minimal harm as related to the requirements of 42 CFR 483.73.
+Based on an Emergency Preparedness Survey completed on March 11, 2026 at Onyx Wellness Center, it was determined there were no deficiencies identified with the requirements of 42 CFR 483.73.

 Plan of Correction: